rjp-coder/lyricist/README.md

 ## Legal

 This program is for demonstration of programming languages and personal use only.
-You should be able to use it for yourself legally but check the legislation in your country to be sure.
-It should not be used for financial gain unless with express agreement from all relevant parties including the orginal artists/owner of material, the uploader of the content, and the platforms hosting the content.
+You should check the relevant legislation in your country to be sure you can use it.
+The program is not to be used for profit except with express agreement from all relevant parties including the orginal artists/owner of material, the uploader of the content, and the platforms hosting the content.

+You may use, modify, or redistribute this program however you like, so long as you do not charge money for reselling.

+If you wish to use this program for profit then you can ask for permission via a github PR.